2020 Update for Homeowners: Freon®/R-22 Phaseout

 Can’t I just modify my Freon system to work with R410A?
 Some contractors in the area have been advertising “drop-in” solutions.
 For example, making modifications to change an R22 unit work with other refrigerant types.
 This type of work requires expert-level precision and change-outs of a lot of internal components.
 Not to mention- every air conditioner is certified for safety using the refrigerant type that it was originally manufactured to work with.
 Modifying a unit could lead to a whole host of problems, from an increased likelihood of needed repairs to safety concerns.
 So please – do NOT allow any contractor to modify your unit or use any other kind of refrigerant in your system.

-DTC Heating and Air Conditioning is the North Austin Expert in Freon Replacement
+DTC Air Conditioning and Heating is your Expert in Freon Replacement

 Contact DTC Heating & Air Conditioning if you have any questions about the Freon phaseout.
 As experts in HVAC service, repair, and installation, we are very familiar with the coolant.
 We can visit your home in Georgetown, Cedar Park, Round Rock, or surrounding areas today.
 One of our helpful technicians will evaluate your system and provide a professional opinion on your best option.